 In preparing your oral presentation, keep in mind that 15 minutes will allow you to read a text of between 1,500 and 2,000 words, depending on your speaking cadence and style.
 Practice your presentation aloud beforehand and time yourself to make sure you can present everything in the 15 minutes allocated.

 All meeting rooms are equipped with a computer and a projector so that speakers can use PowerPoint slides.
 PowerPoint files cannot be uploaded in the meeting room.
 All PowerPoint files must be uploaded on a central server no later than the evening before the session.
-Presenters should submit their file on a flash drive (USB key) the evening before the session to the technical assistants in Meeting Suite 1.92, 1st floor of the CTICC Convention Centre, which will be open from 29 October to 3 October from 8am to 17:00 every day).
+Presenters should submit their file on a flash drive (USB key) the evening before the session to the technical assistants in room 1.52, 1st floor of the CTICC Convention Centre, which will be open from 29 October to 3 October from 8am to 17:00 every day).